MarkusUllenbruch/DS-Webscraper-Mercedes-PricePrediction/README.md

 ## 4. Model Building 📈 --TO-DO-- <a name="ml"></a>
+Making dummy variables out of the categorical features results in 108 numerical features in total.

 I transformed all the categorical variables (like "emission_class", "Model" or "num_owners") into dummy variables with sk-learn and then split the cleaned dataset randomly up into training  and testing datasets with a test size of 20 %.